Trevor Story Preview, Player Props: Red Sox vs. Astros

 Trevor Story At The Plate

-- This season, Story has posted at least one hit in four of 11 games (36.4%), and had multiple hits twice.
+- Story has gotten a hit in five of 12 games this year (41.7%), with multiple hits twice.

 - He has scored a run in two games this season, and had multiple runs in one of those games.